 Myofascial Pain Causes and Risk Factors

-A stimulus, such as muscle tightness, sets off trigger points in your muscles, resulting in the myofascial pain syndrome.
+A stimulus, such as muscle tightness, sets off trigger points in your muscles, resulting in myofascial pain syndrome.
 Factors that may increase your chances of developing muscle trigger points include:

 - Muscle injury.
 Trigger points can form as a result of an acute muscle injury or continuous muscle stress.
 A trigger point may form within or near a strained muscle, for example.
 Repetitive motions and poor posture may also put you at risk.